Modelizer/werkspot/README.md

 4. RESTful API

 ### Some Key Explanations:
 1. Laravel is use to demonstrate as much understanding as possible.
-Tt comes out of the box with all the toolkit required.
+It comes out of the box with all the toolkit required.
 Such as docker, frontend components, faker and other utility which saves a lot of time.
 2. RESTful API is used instead of GraphQL because there was no complexity to fetch complex data.
 As REST API has a solid standard to make a strict rule for a user to follow.
 This helps us to put some default validation.
 3. As time was consumed in simplifying the short URL algorithm that's why the frontend task is pending.
 Otherwise, VueJS would be used because it is shipped by default with the Laravel framework.